edisonxiang/perf/docs/proposals/perf.md

 * Benchmark the performance against the following Service Level Objectives:
   * Latency: time cost from the moment when the server gets the request to last byte of response sent to the users.
   * Throughput: measure how many requests can be served within given time.
-  * Scalability: potential scaling capacity under different load conditions.
+  * Scalability: potential scaling capacity (including number of nodes, pods, devices etc. at the edge) under different load conditions.
   * CPU Usage: measure the cpu usage of KubeEdge under different load conditions.
   * Memory Usage: measure the memory usage of KubeEdge under different load conditions.
-* Performance test should be able to run against both dockerized and un-dockerized version of KubeEdge.
+* Performance test should be able to run against both containerized and un-containerized version of KubeEdge.

 ### Non-goals

-* To design the specific implementation of single performance test.
+* To design the specific implementation details of any single performance test.

 ## Proposal